-Admission Prerequisites and Application Criteria (24C, 24P) (applies to the 22-23 application cycle)
+Admission Prerequisites and Application Criteria (24C, 24P) (applies to the 2023-2024 application cycle)

-Application to the athletic training program will be made between the period of July through May annually through the Athletic Training Central Application Service (ATCAS).
+Application to the athletic training program will be made between July and May annually through the Athletic Training Central Application Service (ATCAS).
 Admissions decisions will be communicated to applicants on a rolling basis beginning in the fall until a cohort is formed.
 Program faculty will evaluate applicants based on the following criteria using a scoring rubric:

 - a.
 Completion of an earned, four-year, bachelor's degree from a regionally accredited college or university prior to matriculation, with a minimum 3.0 GPA on a 4.0 scale.
-Students may still be considered with less than a 3.0 GPA. - i.
-Students who are following one of the two 3+2 pathways must have completed a minimum of 108 credits before beginning the MAT program in order to be admitted to the program. - b.
-Prerequisite (PR) coursework with a grade of "C" or better. - 1.
+Otherwise well-qualified Applicants may still be considered with less than a 3.0 GPA. - i.
+Applicants who are following a 3+2 pathway must have completed a minimum of 108 credits before beginning the MAT program in order to be admitted to the program. - b.
+Prerequisite (PR) coursework with a grade of "C" or better for all applicants. - 1.
 Biology: One 3-4 cr course - 2.
 Chemistry: One 3-4 cr course - 3.
 Physics: One 3-4 cr course - 4.
 Psychology: One 3-4 cr course - 5.
 Human Anatomy and Physiology: Two-semester sequence or may be met by: - a.
 One 3-4 credit course in Human anatomy and - b.
 One 2-4 credit course in Human Physiology